-A postgraduate course in maths is an excellent way for engineers or scientists who have an interest in the topic to further their career, but it is also the obvious choice for mathematicians.
+A postgraduate course in maths – or a related postgrad program such as an MSc in Mathematical Data Science – is an excellent way for engineers or scientists who have an interest in the topic to further their career, but it is also the obvious choice for mathematicians.

 Students will learn how mathematical modelling helps a variety of professionals, from map designers to retailers, with understanding their data.
 They’ll look at the ways in which scientific computation is bridging the gap between maths, computing and engineering, and also consider its various uses.
 This academic study – combined with an applied approach – is designed to encourage an awareness of the ways in which modern mathematics is used in the world.

-Along with the possibility of a professional placement, students will cover a number of study units.
-These could include modules on advanced numerical computation, case studies in industrial mathematics, algebraic number theory, linear analysis, combinatorial group theory and many others.
+Along with the possibility of a professional placement, mathematics students will cover a number of study units – these could include the following modules:

 - Linear Analysis